avetik1982/android-mvp-with-rotation-support/README.md

 - Does not hide the dialog when the user rotates the device.
-- Does not apply UI changes after async task result, when progress dialog is canceled by the user.
+- Does not apply UI changes after async task result, when progress dialog is canceled by the user or the user exits the app.
-- Delays dissmis of progress dialog when async task is finished, but app is in background.
+- Delays dismiss of progress dialog when async task is finished, but app is in background.